When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 Assembly sequence

-1. After cutting all your pieces, fuse the back facing and the button placket (entirely or halfway depending on the composition and firmness of your fabric)
+1. After cutting all your pieces, interface the back facing and the button placket (fully or halfway depending on your fabric’s composition and weight)

 2. Sew the sides of the bodice